vinal-2/GTFObins/README.md

 ## License
 This tool is licensed under the GPL-3.0 License - see the LICENSE file for details.

-## Acknowledgments and Special Thanks:
+## Acknowledgments and Special Thanks
 GTFOBins ([gtfobins.github.io](https://github.com/GTFOBins/GTFOBins.github.io/tree/master)) - A fantastic resource for binary exploitation techniques.
 Credits to this repository for providing the main source for ALL the GTFO Binaries inforamtion.